CrzongA/simcity-trial/readme.md

 This project currently only uses Portsmouth, UK as the test city.

 ## 2. Key Features
+- **Photorealistic 3D Map**: Uses **Google Photorealistic 3D Tiles** precisely clipped to the Portsea Island boundary.
+- **Topographic Terrain**: Integrates **Cesium World Terrain** for accurate elevation tracking across the city.
+- **Dark Matter Base**: Employs **CartoDB Dark Matter** for a sleek, high-contrast imagery base layer beneath the photorealistic meshes.
-- **Timeline Interface**: Users can navigate through time using a timeline slider
+- **Timeline Interface**: Users can navigate through time using a timeline slider.
-- **3D Visualization**: Users can view the city in 3D
-- **City Data**: View historical events, population data, and other relevant information for each city
+- **City Data**: View historical events, population data, and other relevant information for the city.
-- **Responsive Design**: The application is designed to work on different devices
+- **Responsive Design**: The application is designed to work on different devices.

 ## 3. Technology Stack
 - **Frontend**: Vite (React), React Router, Redux, Material-UI, Three.js, Resium (Cesium.js)